quru/qis/doc/image_help.md

 <a name="original"></a>
 ## Accessing the original image
 At the beginning of this guide, it was shown that you can access an image by providing no options other than its filename:
 <code>
 [http://images.example.com/image?src=buildings/cathedral.jpg](http://images.example.com/image?src=buildings/cathedral.jpg)
 </code>

 You might think that this would return the original unaltered image, but in fact it probably does not.
-Your [server's default image options](#defaults) will be still be applied, and the resulting file might be quite different from the original.
+The server's [default image template](#defaults) will be applied, and the resulting image might be quite different from the original.

 In order to obtain the full size original image you must instead use a different URL:
 <code>
 [http://images.example.com/**original**?src=buildings/cathedral.jpg](http://images.example.com/original?src=buildings/cathedral.jpg)
 </code>

-This command takes the mandatory [src](#option_src) parameter, and optionally accepts the [attach](#option_attach) parameter so you can download the file instead of displaying it, the [xref](#option_xref) parameter for usage tracking, and the [stats](#option_stats) parameter.
+This command takes the mandatory [src](#option_src) parameter.
+It optionally accepts the [attach](#option_attach) parameter so you can download the file instead of displaying it, the [xref](#option_xref) parameter for usage tracking, and the [stats](#option_stats) parameter.
 All other options are ignored.

-Users must have the *download* permission to use the `original` URL, so that you can restrict access to the full images by public/logged-in users and/or folder.
+Users must have the *download* permission to use the `original` URL.
+This allows you to restrict access to the full images by whether users are public or logged-in, and/or by folder.